-- A. The Corps shall ensure that the DA permit conditions include Treatment requirements outlined in the post-review discoveries section of the MDP, per Stipulations VII and X. These DA permit conditions would apply to the entirety of a Planned Project.
-The Corps shall ensure the following is included in the DA permit for all discoveries of human remains: - 1.
-If any burials, human remains, or associated cultural items, as defined by NAGPRA, are found on Tribal lands or Federal Lands, all activities (e.g., Planned Project ground disturbance, archaeological fieldwork, or other action) shall immediately cease within a hundred (100) foot radius of the discovery, the discovery will be protected, and the SSMP State Team shall notify the Corps within two (2) hours of the discovery.
-The

-Corps shall notify applicable Cooperating Agency within forty-eight (48) hours of the discovery.
+- A. The Corps shall ensure that the DA permit conditions or the Corps' contract language includes Treatment requirements outlined in the post-review discoveries section of the MDP, per Stipulations VII and X. These conditions would apply to the entirety of a Planned Project.
+The Corps shall ensure the following is included in either the DA permit or the Corps' contract for all discoveries of human remains: - 1.
+If any burials, human remains, or associated cultural items, as defined by NAGPRA, are found on Torres Martinez tribal lands or Federal Lands, all activities (e.g., Planned Project ground disturbance, archaeological fieldwork, or other action) shall immediately cease within a hundred (100) foot radius of the discovery, the discovery will be protected, and the SSMP State Team/Corps' construction supervisor shall notify the Corps within two (2) hours of the discovery.
+The Corps shall notify applicable Cooperating Agency(ies) within forty-eight (48) hours of the discovery.
 The applicable Cooperating Agency(ies) shall be responsible for following the appropriate NAGPRA regulations.
-The Corps shall concurrently follow the post-review discovery procedures discussed in Stipulations VII or X. The Corps shall ensure that construction will not proceed in the location of the discovery until the Cooperating Agency(ies) has fulfilled its responsibilities in accordance with these provisions and a notice to proceed has been issued.

-2. If any burials, human remains, or associated cultural items are discovered on non-Federal lands, all activities (e.g., Planned Project ground disturbance, archaeological fieldwork, or other action) shall immediately cease within a hundred (100) foot radius of the discovery, the discovery will be protected, and the SSMP State Team will notify the appropriate County Coroner.
+The Corps shall concurrently follow the postreview discovery procedures discussed in Stipulations VII or X. The Corps shall ensure that construction will not proceed in the location of the discovery until the Cooperating Agency(ies) has fulfilled its responsibilities in accordance with these provisions and a notice to proceed has been issued. - 2.
+If any burials, human remains, or associated cultural items are discovered on non-Federal lands, all activities (e.g., Planned Project ground disturbance, archaeological fieldwork, or other action) shall immediately cease within a one hundred (100) foot radius of the discovery, the discovery will be protected, and the SSMP State Team/Corps construction supervisor will notify the appropriate County Coroner.
 The SSMP State Team will also notify the Corps within two (2) hours of the discovery.
 The Corps shall concurrently follow the post-review discovery procedures as discussed in Stipulation VII or X. The SSMP State Team shall treat the discovery under the provisions of the California Health and Safety Code Section 7050.5 and the California Public Resources Code Sections 5097.94 and 5097.98.
 If the Coroner determines that the remains are of Native American origin, then the discovery shall be treated in accordance with the provisions of Section 5097.98 of the California Public Resources Code and the provisions in the California Native American Graves Protection and Repatriation Act (California Health and Safety Code 8010-8030).
+The treatment of human remains will also be informed by the standards and principles articulated in the ACHP's Policy Statement on Burial Sites, Human Remains, and Funerary Objects as updated in March 2023.
 The Corps shall ensure that construction will not proceed in the location of the discovery until the SSMP State Team has fulfilled its responsibilities in accordance with these provisions and a notice to proceed has been issued.